Greebly1/GoldenAge/ObsidianVault/Documents/Nightjar.md

 NJ, is an enemy of the legion, however, they do not know this.
 The legion thinks she is an ally, since they both are enemies of the Magistum.

 # [[Nightjar's Hideout]]
-When she isn't investigating or scouring the city, Nightjar is at her hideout, her nest.
+When she isn't investigating or scouring the city of [[Benala]], Nightjar is at her hideout, her nest.

 #TODO where is it actually located? how to get to it?